Arquisoft/viade_en1b/README.md

 ### Building the application

-If you want to build the applicatioin you need to run `npm run build` and all the files will be stored in `/build`.
+If you want to build the application you need to run `npm run build` and all the files will be stored in `/build`.

-### Runing unit tests
+### Running unit tests

 To execute the unit tests, you need to run `npm test`.
 > This tests have been created using [Jest](https://jestjs.io/).

 ### Running end-to-end tests

 Run `npm run cucumber`.
 > This tests have been created using [Cucumber](https://cucumber.io/) and [Selenium](https://www.selenium.dev/).

 ### Running load tests